-Pet emergencies can happen at any time; however the holidays can provide additional challenges with all the travel and festivities that accompany them.
-By recognizing an emergency and having a plan in place to respond you have very good chance of keeping your pet safe and perhaps saving their life.
+Pet emergencies can happen at any time, but the holidays can provide additional challenges with all the travel and festivities that accompany them.
+By recognizing an emergency and having a plan in place, you have very good chance of keeping your animals safe and perhaps saving their life.

 - Trauma, bleeding, broken bones